Buffalo Bills Super Bowl History

 Super Bowl XXVI

 In some ways, the Bills never recovered from that missed kick.
 The next year, they again thrashed their American Football Conference rivals in the playoffs and headed into the Super Bowl, looking for the championship trophy.
-They were stopped by the Washington Redskins, who, under coach Joe Gibbs, built a commanding halftime lead that Buffalo couldn't overcome.
+They were stopped by the Washington Commanders, who, under coach Joe Gibbs, built a commanding halftime lead that Buffalo couldn't overcome.
 The Bills lost again, by a score of 37-24.

 Super Bowls XXVII and XXVIII